juandavidp9/juandavidp9/README.md

 **Take a look at some of my projects:**

-- 🧊 <a href="https://pypi.org/project/juan-stats/"> My Python Package: Juan Stats.
-Probability Mass/Density Calculator </a>
+- 🧊 <a href="https://pypi.org/project/juan-stats/"> My Python Package: Juan Stats</a>

 - 🧊 <a href="https://ley2300.streamlit.app/"> Streamlit LLM Chat App (trained in custom data)</a>